 For sweetening, you can make a plain simple syrup (recipe here) or try this one if you have blackberries left over:

 Boil one cup of water with a handful or two of berries.
 Let it simmer for a bit, strain, and return the liquid to the pan.

-Add two cups of sugar (or 1.5 cup of honey, or agave, or whatever you prefer!)
+Add a cup of sugar (or honey, or agave, or whatever you prefer!)

 Allow to cool down a bit before funneling into a clean glass bottle with a tight fitting lid.

 Label and date your syrup and store it in the fridge!